 Bird Traps: I couldn’t find Brody Enterprises (a well-known manufacturer of bird control devices and live bird traps), but I know that Bird Motels sells pigeon traps for about $60 a piece.
 This may sound a little pricey, but one of the most effective ways to control pigeons is to trap them and relocate them a fair distance from your home.
 They also make a model for house sparrows as well, if sparrows are your problem bird.

 Bird Repellents: One of the most trusted brands in the bird repellent market is Bird-X. I’ll let them describe their business practices for you: “Bird-X’s policy is to provide non-lethal, non-harmful, environmentally safe and ecologically sound products.
 We regularly receive referrals from the Audubon Society and the Animal Damage Control division of the USDA.”
 You can’t go wrong with an endorsement from the Audubon Society.
+You can get bird spikes from Bird-X at Amazon.

-Natural Bird Control
+Best Natural Bird Control

 Most natural forms of bird control involve silhouettes of birds of prey set up around the house to scare other pestiferous birds.
 These are often made of plastic or cardboard and are sold either in an agricultural center or at a hardware store.
 The type of bird silhouette you use, of course, depends upon the species of bird you’re attempting to get rid of.

 Bird Alarms are what I’d go with if I were going to go electronic with bird control, and then I’d go with Martley audible bird alarms.
 Some people think silent bird alarms are the way to go, but the effectiveness of ultrasonic or silent bird alarms is questionable, at best.
 Many audible bird alarms come with visual deterrent features as well.
+Something like the Yard Sentinel Ultrasonic Repeller, sold by Amazon, would work well…plus it runs on AC power, so you just need to plug it in.

 Flight Control is a newer non-toxic product on the market that’s actually being deployed by airports and local airfields.
 According to Flight Control marketing, Flight Control can be applied to both turf and buildings, and is highly effective in repelling birds like Canada Geese, Starlings, and other “nuisance” birds.